 William (1703-1763) and John Linnell (1729-1796)

 Father and son William and John Linnell were very successful 18th-century furniture manufacturers.
-In about 1754 they designed one of the earliest Chinoiserie interiors in Britain, the Chinese bedroom commissioned by the 4th Duke and Duchess of Beaumont for Badminton House in Gloucestershire.
+In about 1754 they designed one of the earliest Chinoiserie interiors in Britain, the Chinese bedroom commissioned by the 4th Duke and Duchess of Beaufort for Badminton House in Gloucestershire.
 The most dramatic piece of furniture the Linnells made for the room was the bed.
 This typifies the Chinoiserie style with its pagoda-like canopy embellished with dragons, its decorative latticework and its imitation lacquer surface in red, blue and gold.

 William and John Linnell